‘…it’s making billions of lightning-fast probability calculations about word patterns’

 The NEW YORKER takes a detailed look at predictive text by unpacking Smart Compose, the AI capability recently built into Google mail.

-But the stride and strength of this piece is its examination of GPT-2, the AI text generating algorithm developed by OpenAI, a California AI lab pursuing artificial general intelligence, or computers that display human-level abilities in several domains at once.
+But the stride and strength of this piece is its examination of GPT-2, the AI text generating algorithm developed by OpenAI, a California AI lab pursuing artificial general intelligence, aka computers that display human-level abilities in several domains at once.

 - GPT-2 ‘wrote’ passages of the New York piece after being fed 12 years of its New Yorker archives.

 - A human reading 24/7 would have taken two weeks to review the training text.
 The computer absorbed the same text in under an hour.